alexherlanda/db8-events/README.md

 ### How to use

 1. Clone the repo
-2. Use yarn add
+2. Use 'yarn install'
-3. Use yarn start
+3. Use 'yarn run dev' for develepment or 'yarn start' for production